silky/docs/argument protocol/ap.md

 *Goals*: Establish potential rationality of argument.

-The first step, before proposing to use the protocol, is for both of them to silently evaluate how important the particular argument would be, to each other.
+The first step, before proposing to use the protocol, is for everyone involved to evaluate how important the particular argument would be, to each other.
 Essentially the idea is to decide whether or not it is worth investing time in the remainder of the protocol, and in particular it is appropriate to decide if the outcome of this